 Given their chemical properties and biological effects, plausible concerns about PFAS exposure causing cancer are growing.
 These manufactured chemicals don't break down in the environment and can accumulate in animals and humans.
-People are exposed to PFAS through contaminated public water systems and drinking water wells, soil, and outdoor air near industrial areas with PFAS manufacture, disposal, or use.
+People are exposed to PFAS through soil, and outdoor air near industrial areas with PFAS manufacturing, disposal, or use.
 Recent studies have shown that PFAS can mimic human hormones including thyroid, estrogen, and testosterone.

 PFOA and PFOS exposure can result in many different kinds of illnesses, including: